upstash/ratelimit-js/README.md

 ratelimiter can block requests without having to request data from redis, thus saving time and money.

-Whenever an identifier has exceeded its limit, the ratelimiter will add it to an internal list together with its reset timestamp.
-If the same identifier makes a new request before it is reset, we can immediately reject it.

 ## MultiRegionly replicated ratelimiting

 Using a single redis instance has the downside of providing low latencies to the